LiberTEM/LiberTEM/docs/source/dev/setup.rst

 This should download the dependencies and install LiberTEM in the environment.
 Please continue by reading the :ref:`usage documentation`.

-Installing extra dependencies works just like with PyPi:
+Installing extra dependencies works just like when installing LiberTEM from PyPI:

 .. code-block:: shell